auth0/auth0-flutter/auth0_flutter/example/README.md

 ### 3. Configure Android project

+Copy the `android/app/src/main/res/values/strings.xml.example` file into a new file called `strings.xml` in the same folder.
+This new file is ignored by Git.

-Open the `android/app/src/main/res/values/strings.xml` file and replace `YOUR_AUTH0_DOMAIN` with your own value, e.g. `company.us.auth0.com`.
+Open the `strings.xml` file and replace `YOUR_AUTH0_DOMAIN` with your own value, e.g. `company.us.auth0.com`.
 This value will be passed to the respective manifest placeholder.

+Configure the `com_auth0_scheme` entry with the correct value, if you require a custom scheme.

 ## What is Auth0?